lgarciamarrero92/grace/README.md

-    "options": ["Option1","Option2"],//In case of static options manually "options-api": "/api/users",//In case of static options fetched from api "search-api": "/api/users/search",//In case of dynamic options fetched from api, api has to receive a parameter `query` }
+    "options": ["Option1","Option2"],//In case of static options manually "options-api": "/api/users",//In case of static options fetched from api "search-api": "/api/users/search",//In case of dynamic options fetched from api, api has to receive a parameter `query` "type": "user",//Type of data input [user,tag] etc "save_as_category": {
+        "tutorias": "titulacion-academica"
+    },//An user in this data input with category `tutorias` will be saved as `titulacion-academica`, this is for multiuser categories
+    "private": true //If is only visible for auth user }
 ```
 ## License